Why Do I Have Brain Fog? 9 Common Causes Including Dehydration, Iron Deficiency, and Stress

 Yes.
 Some individuals may notice reduced concentration and mental fatigue when dehydrated.

-Can low ferritin cause brain fog?
+Can low ferritin cause brain fog even if hemoglobin is normal?

 Can stress cause brain fog?